Frequently asked questions

 Can you advise on margin loans?

-No. I specifically didn't tick the box when applying for the AFSL I share with another adviser as can't envision many scenarios where such a risky product makes sense vs alternatives.
+No. I specifically didn't tick the box when applying for the Australian Financial Services Licence (AFSL) I share with another adviser as can't envision many scenarios where such a risky product makes sense vs alternatives.